Heroin Addiction: Signs, Symptoms, Risks, and Treatment Resources

 • Continued opioid use despite knowledge of having a persistent or recurrent physical or psychological problem that is likely to have been caused or exacerbated by the substance.

-• Users exhibit tolerance to opioids, requiring a markedly increased amount to achieve the desired effects.
+• The users exhibit tolerance to opioids, requiring a markedly increased amount to achieve the desired effects.

 Recovering from Heroin Addiction